The Uniform Frequency Orbiter (UFO) is a combination speed strobe and weighted record clamp for your turntable. Read more

 Because I wanted to get the cost down to something reasonable! $100 is a very fair price for what you are getting (one of the more popular two-piece strobes sells for $109).
 Had I used a metal housing the price would have been at least $500.
 Yes, it would have looked a little bit nicer, but at five times the price I felt it was the wrong way to go.

 The DIY kit.
 All the parts you need to build your own UFO.
-Recommended for skilled technicians only.Estimated delivery:Add $5 USD to ship outside the US
+Recommended for skilled technicians only.Estimated delivery:Ships anywhere in the world

-A complete, fully assembled and tested UFO.Estimated delivery:Add $5 USD to ship outside the US
+A complete, fully assembled and tested UFO.Estimated delivery:Ships anywhere in the world

 A fully assembled "weighted" UFO, with lead shot and resin added to the base.
-This option is NOT recommended for turntables employing a lightweight or suspended design.Estimated delivery:Add $10 USD to ship outside the US
+This option is NOT recommended for turntables employing a lightweight or suspended design.Estimated delivery:Ships anywhere in the world

 - (30 days)